-If you're asking this question then you're looking for some tips on how to swim as fast as Micheal Phelps racing a Shark.
+If you're are wanting to learn how to swim faster then you're looking for some tips on how to swim as fast as Micheal Phelps racing a Shark.

 To delve right in, the best way to improve speed and reduce exhaustion is efficiency.
 Efficiency, efficiency, and efficiency - ok hopefully that's drilled into you now.
 So what do I mean by efficiency, well that's the tricky bit?
 Let me give you a few examples of how you need to think about your body when your swimming that might change your perception of it.